AAU-P1-Group14/Automated-Warehouse/README.md

 The average length of the path it found.

 #### Total benches for BFS took:
-The total combined time.
+The total combined time in micro seconds that it took for the algorithm to finish.

 #### Average route for BFS took:
-The average time per bench.
+The average time per bench in micro seconds that it took for the algorithm to finish.

 #### Total direction changes:
 How many times the robot changed directions.